arihantraidani/SciML-in-Julia/ODE-pendulum-simulation/README.md

 * The angular displacement and velocity exhibit rich dynamics beyond the simple harmonic approximation.
 * The system is nonlinear due to the sine term $\sin(\theta)$, which makes analytical solutions difficult — justifying the use of numerical ODE solvers.

-## Conclusion

-This simulation successfully models the dynamics of a pendulum under an external periodic torque.
-Using Julia’s DifferentialEquations.jl ecosystem enables compact, performant, and expressive implementation of physics-based ODEs.
-The exercise reinforces both physical understanding and practical modeling skills relevant for scientific computing, control systems, and nonlinear dynamics.